About Anxiety Disorders

 Anxiety Disorders in Older Adults

-Anxiety disorders commonly occur at the same time as other illnesses.
+Anxiety disorders commonly occur along with other mental or physical illnesses, including alcohol or substance abuse, which may mask anxiety symptoms or make them worse.
 In older adults, anxiety disorders often occur at the same time as depression, heart disease, diabetes, and other medical problems.
-In some cases, these other illnesses need to be treated before a person will respond to treatment for the anxiety disorder.
+In some cases, these other problems need to be treated before a person can respond well to treatment for anxiety.

 - generalized anxiety disorder